MPreston1/LibreLingoCommunity/README.md

 ## Roadmap
 All the in-progress / future work is updated in the "[Projects](https://github.com/users/giorginogreg/projects/1)" Github section.

+### Starting Dev environment
+for starting the frontend container, you should create an empty folder in the root, called node_modules.
+Then you can start running `docker-compose up`

 ## Generating docs
 ### Docker